GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 ---
-title: Query your API usage using Genesys Cloud CLI and analyze it with AWS S3/Athena
+title: Query your API usage using the Genesys Cloud CLI and analyze it with AWS S3/Athena
 author: prince.merluza
 indextype: blueprint
 icon: blueprint
 image: images/card-image.png
 category: 6
 summary: |
-  This Genesys Cloud Developer Blueprint demonstrates how to query your organization's API usage, using the Genesys Cloud CLI.
-Analyzing your usage is essential in optimizing and scaling any solution that uses the API.
-This blueprint also demonstrates an example integration by exporting the information to an AWS S3 bucket and using AWS Athena to process queries against it.
+  This Genesys Cloud Developer Blueprint demonstrates how to use the Genesys Cloud CLI to query your organization's API usage.
+Analyzing API usage is essential to optimize and scale any solution that uses the API.
+The blueprint provides a sample workflow that shows you how to monitor and analyze usage for unexpected issues that have business impact, such as rate limiting.
+This enables you to adjust any affected applications promptly.
+This blueprint also includes an example integration that shows how to export the usage data to an AWS S3 bucket and use AWS Athena to process queries against it.
 ---

-This Genesys Cloud Developer Blueprint demonstrates how to query your organization's API usage, using the Genesys Cloud CLI.
-Analyzing your usage is essential in optimizing and scaling any solution that uses the API.
-This blueprint also demonstrates an example integration by exporting the information to an AWS S3 bucket and using AWS Athena to process queries against it.
+This Genesys Cloud Developer Blueprint demonstrates how to use the Genesys Cloud command line interface (CLI) to query your organization's API usage.
+Analyzing API usage is essential to optimize and scale any solution that uses the API.
+The blueprint provides a sample workflow that shows you how to monitor and analyze usage for unexpected issues that have business impact, such as rate limiting.
+This enables you to adjust any affected applications promptly.
+This blueprint also includes an example integration that shows how to export the usage data to an AWS S3 bucket and use AWS Athena to process queries against it.

-The objective of the solution is to provide a sample workflow where you can monitor, analyze, and adjust to changing growth patterns of your integration.
-This is not something that's often considered until it's 'too late' when there are unforeseen issues like regular rate-limitting which can impact the business.
-Having a system similar to this blueprint will help you track your API usage and prevent undesirable surprises caused by it.

 ![Diagram](images/overview.png)